Weave Code

 Frequently asked questions about Laravel Actions

-Can I use Laravel Actions with Inertia.js or Livewire for frontend frameworks?
+Can I use Laravel Actions with Laravel 13 and PHP 8.2+?

-How do I test an Action class that runs as both a controller and a job?
+How do I test an action that’s used as a controller or job?

-How do I handle errors or exceptions in Actions, especially for queued jobs?
+How do I handle errors or exceptions thrown in an action’s `handle()` method?

 Are there alternatives to Laravel Actions for organizing business logic?